calebthebrewer/sa.muel.be-hugo/content/post/run-docker-on-hyper-v-with-docker-machine.md

 ## Create a new Docker Machine with the Hyper-V driver

 Now open an administrative command prompt (you need to be an administrator to create new virtual machines) and execute the following command to create a new Docker Machine named *boot2docker*.
-Make sure to replace `My Internal Switch` with the name of internal switch you created before.
+Make sure to replace `My Internal Switch` with the name of the internal switch you created before.
 You can add `--hyper-v-memory xxxx` before the name of the machine to change the default amount of memory (it's dynamic) from 1024 to something else.

 	docker-machine create --driver Hyper-V --hyper-v-virtual-switch "My Internal Switch" boot2docker